cthirase/cmake-FFmpeg/README.md

 - See [Licensing | CMake](https://cmake.org/licensing/)

 ## Yasm
-Yasm is a complete rewrite of the NASM assembler under the ânewâ BSD License (some portions are under other licenses, see COPYING for details).
+Yasm is a complete rewrite of the NASM assembler under the “new” BSD License (some portions are under other licenses, see COPYING for details).
 - See [Yasm](https://yasm.tortall.net)